-The cabin is composed of three levels: the lowest level is half carport, half utility/storage room; the middle level consists of the entry, two small bedrooms and bathrooms; the top level is one large space which includes living, dining and cooking areas.
+The cabin is composed of three levels: the lowest level is half carport, half utility/storage room; the middle level consists of the entry, two small bedrooms and bathrooms; and the top level is one large space which includes living, dining and cooking areas.
 Cantilevered steel decks extend from the top and middle levels and provide space for outdoor sleeping and entertaining.

 AIA National Honor Awards, Honor Award